-The following description of the operations and procedures of DTC is provided solely as a matter of convenience.
-These operations and procedures are solely within the control of DTC and are subject to changes by DTC from time to time.
-Neither we nor the initial purchasers take any responsibility for these operations and procedures and we and they urge investors to contact DTC or its direct or indirect participants directly to discuss these matters.
+The following description of the operations and procedures of DTC, Euroclear and Clearstream is provided solely as a matter of convenience.
+These operations and procedures are solely within the control of the respective settlement systems and are subject to changes by them from time to time.
+Neither we nor the initial purchasers take any responsibility for these operations and procedures and we and they urge investors to contact DTC, Euroclear, Clearstream or their direct or indirect participants directly to discuss these matters.

-Upon the issuance of the Global Notes, DTC will credit on its internal system the respective principal amounts of the individual beneficial interests represented by such Global Notes to the accounts of persons who have accounts with DTC.
-Ownership of beneficial interests in the Global Notes will be recorded in denominations of \$1,000 and will be limited to DTC's participants or persons who hold interests through its participants.
-Ownership of beneficial interests in the Global Notes will be shown on, and the transfer of that ownership will be effected only through, records maintained by DTC or its nominee (with respect to interests of participants) and the records of participants (with respect to interests of persons other than participants).
+Upon the issuance of the dollar global notes, DTC will credit on its internal system the respective principal amounts of the individual beneficial interests represented by such global notes to the accounts of persons who have accounts with DTC.
+Ownership of beneficial interests in the dollar global notes will be recorded in denominations of \$1,000 and will be limited to DTC's participants or persons who hold interests through its participants.
+Ownership of beneficial interests in the dollar global notes will be shown on, and the transfer of that ownership will be effected only through, records maintained by DTC or its nominee (with respect to interests of participants) and the records of participants (with respect to interest of persons other than participants).